Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Related Work

-\subsection{Feature Alignment / Domain Adaptation}
+\subsection{Feature alignment / Domain adaptation}

-Domain adaptation (DA)~\cite{ding2018graph,peng2017visda,saito2019semi} employs labeled data from the source domain to make it generalize well to the typically label-scarce target domain; hence, a standard solution to relieve annotation costs.
-We can roughly classify DA as the semi-supervised DA~\cite{saito2019semi} or the unsupervised one~\cite{shu2018dirt} according to the access to target labels.
-The crucial challenge toward DA is the distribution shift of features across domains (\ie domain gap), which violates the distribution-sharing assumption of conventional machine learning problems.
-In our case, the different domains are the different subgroups (Table~\ref{tab:bfw:counts}).
+\Gls{da} employs labeled data from the source domain to \tipr{generalize well to the typically label-scarce target domain, which relieves the high costs and burden of labeling data by reducing the required amount~\cite{ding2018graph,peng2017visda,saito2019semi}.} {We can roughly classify DA} as a semi-supervised DA~\cite{saito2019semi,qin2022semi,qin2022robust} or an unsupervised one~\cite{shu2018dirt}, according to access to target labels.
+The crucial challenge toward DA is the distribution shift of features across domains (\ie domain gap), which violates the distribution-sharing assumption of conventional machine learning problems. {In our case, the domains are the subgroups} (Table~\ref{tab:bfw:counts}).

-Some Feature Alignment (FA) methods attempt to project the raw data into a shared subspace where certain feature divergence or distance confuses groups.
-Many developed methods in this line, such as Correlation Alignment (CORAL)~\cite{sun2015subspace}, Maximum Mean Discrepancy (MMD)~\cite{long2013transfer}, and Geodesic Flow Kernel (GFK)~\cite{gong2012geodesic,gopalan2011domain}.
-Currently, adversarial domain alignment methods (\ie DANN~\cite{ganin2016domain}, ADDA~\cite{tzeng2017adversarial}) have attracted increasing attention by designing a zero-sum game between a domain classifier (\ie discriminator) and a feature generator.
-The discriminator could not differentiate the source and target features if it mixed the features of different domains up.
-More recently, learning well-clustered target features proved helpful in conditional distribution alignment.
-Both DIRT-T~\cite{shu2018dirt} and MME~\cite{saito2019semi} methods applied an entropy loss on target features to group them implicitly as multiple clusters in the feature space to keep the discriminative structures through adaptation.
-Inspired by FA, we aim to align the score distributions of the different subgroups by adjusting the sensitivities in true scores (Fig.~\ref{fig:detection-model}).
+{Some} feature alignment (FA) methods \tipr{attempt} to project the raw data into a shared subspace where certain feature divergences or distances confuse groups.
+Many develop methods following this paradigm, such as correlation alignment~\cite{sun2015subspace}, maximum mean discrepancy~\cite{long2013transfer}, and geodesic flow kernel~\cite{gong2012geodesic,gopalan2011domain}.
+Adversarial domain alignment methods (\ie DANN~\cite{ganin2016domain}, ADDA~\cite{tzeng2017adversarial}) \tipr{design} a zero-sum game between a domain classifier (\ie discriminator) and a feature generator.
+The discriminator can not differentiate the source and target features if it \tipr{mixes the features of different domains.} More recently, learning well-clustered target features has proven helpful in conditional distribution alignment.
+DIRT-T~\cite{shu2018dirt} and MME~\cite{saito2019semi} use an entropy loss on target features to group them as multiple clusters in the feature space implicitly.
+This helps keep the discriminative structures through adaptation.
+By adjusting the sensitivities in true scores, we align the score distributions of the subgroups (Fig.~\ref{fig:detection-model}).

 \glsreset{bfw}\glsunset{dp}